Little Bit Recipes

 How do I make sure the cookies don't get soggy?

-The key is to make sure you don’t dip the Ladyfingers too long into the expresso mixture.
+The key is to make sure you don't dip the Ladyfingers too long into the expresso mixture.
 Just dip them enough to get wet.
-They will absorb the moisture quickly without getting soggy.
+They will absorb the moisture quickly without getting too wet.

 Follow us on Facebook, Instagram, and Pinterest to see more recipes.